 Clara was beside herself.
-It was bad enough “Captain Haber” had to repeat telling every newly arriving guest the gruesome details of overseeing the deaths of some 5,000 men but even worse, those whom he bragged to enthusiastically approved of his actions and congratulated him for such fine patriotic work being so well done!
+It was bad enough “Captain Haber” had to repeat telling every newly arriving guest the gruesome details of overseeing the deaths of nearly 5,000 soldiers but even worse, those whom he bragged to responded by congratulating him for his patriotic deeds being carried out so effectively well!

 In the middle of the celebratory dinner, Clara had a break down.
 In front of all their guests she directly confronted Fritz asking how he could live with himself knowing thousands had suffered and died so horribly by his own hand.
 Clara then threw her gauntlet of expertise down before all who were present.
 She wasn’t like everyone else attending the party, i.e. people with no knowledge of scientific matters.
 She too was a scientist and one with an advanced degree in Chemistry at that.
-No one else present at the party may have been aware but she was fully cognizant of the unthinkable effects concentrated amounts of chlorine gas had on the human body and knowing that, she could not fathom that her husband had allowed that to end so many innocent human lives.
+No one else present at the party may have been aware but she was fully cognizant of the unthinkable effects concentrated amounts of chlorine gas had on the human body and knowing that, she could not fathom the fact her husband had actively allowed that to be the cause of death of so many innocent human lives.

 Guests were still hastening to leave the ill-fated party when a gunshot rang out from the back of the house.

-Fritz left his son to deal with arranging his mother’s funeral since he was scheduled to oversee administering Operation: Disinfectant to the Russian troops on the Eastern Front and promptly left early the following morning.
+Fritz left his son to deal with arranging for his mother’s funeral since he was scheduled to oversee administering Operation: Disinfectant to the Russian troops on the Eastern Front and promptly left the morning after the evening’s “festivities“.

 Fritz Haber seen above with pointed arm as he directs German soldiers on the Eastern Front where to position the many canisters of chlorine gas to be used against Russian troops.